-3.4.1 No follow-up action by the Contractor is required as from the Monthly EM&A Report for June 2013.
+3.4.1 No follow-up action by the Contractor is required as from the Monthly EM&A Report for August 2013.

-- 3.4.1 As mentioned in Section 3.3, the sections of granules of the sedimentation beds located from north to south near the retained tree T196 (Macaranga tanarius var. tomentosa) have been removed since June 2013 (Photo 12).
-Discharge of machine oil was noted to the marsh area after passing through the sedimentation beds (Photo 13).
-No direct discharge was observed from the construction site to the sedimentation bed and the observation was immediately reported to the site workers of the Contractor.
-Therefore, the machine oil may be discharged from the villages nearby or washed out from the construction site after the heavy rainfall. - 3.4.2 Another sedimentation beds aligned from the area opposite to the Jade View Villa towards the marsh area at southeast have been maintained since October 2012.
-No muddy water was observed discharging into the drainage points but the beds were overgrown by dense grassy vegetation (Photos 14-15).
+- 3.4.2 As mentioned in Section 3.3, the sections of granules of the sedimentation beds located from north to south near the retained tree T196 (Macaranga tanarius var. tomentosa) have been restored in August 2013 (Photo 12). - 3.4.3 Another sedimentation beds aligned from the area opposite to the Jade View Villa towards the marsh area at southeast have been maintained since October 2012.
+No muddy water was observed to be discharged into the drainage points but the beds were overgrown by dense grassy vegetation (Photo 13). - 3.4.4 There has been another section of sedimentation beds aligned from the area opposite to the eastern part of Jade View Villa towards the marsh area since December 2012.
+The used water was released into the sedimentation beds and no discharge of muddy water was observed (Photo 14).